Estimated reading time: 7 minutes

 - Garden Centre

-Add in the electronics, house and home, clothing etc and you have one huge store to shop in.
+Add in the electronics, house and home, clothing, etc., and you have one colossal store to shop in.

 These days I find that I am stopping more and more in the organic aisles of the grocery store just to be nosey.

 Occasionally we have bought something from the organic section, such as flax seeds or yogurts, all with pink sticker discounts, of course, as organic prices are still very high.

 Essentially the organic section is a mini health food store to keep the customers happy all under one roof.

 Some grocery stores should have a grocery store aisle map available to the customer when they walk into the store to tell them where everything is.

 You know, the same type of map you’ll find when entering a mall, yes, that’s it.

 Look at the Real Canadian Superstore (RCSS) now, and upon entering, you begin to consider how you’ll maneuver around the store.

 Many stores have giant visible grocery store aisle signs that are hard to miss and easy to find what you need.